cloudevents/spec/subscriptions/spec.md

 ###### 3.2.4.1.2 Optional Filter Dialects

-The implementation of the following dialect is OPTIONAL for implementations of this specification.
+The support of the following dialect is OPTIONAL for implementations of this specification.

-`sql`
+**`sql`**

-: Use of this MUST have a string value, representing a [CloudEvents SQL Expression](../cesql/spec.md).
+Use of this MUST have a string value, representing a [CloudEvents SQL Expression](../cesql/spec.md).
-: The filter result MUST be true if the result value of the expression, coerced to boolean, equals to the `TRUE` boolean value, otherwise MUST be false if an error occurred while evaluating the expression or if the result value, coerced to boolean, equals to the `FALSE` boolean value.
+The filter result MUST be true if the result value of the expression, coerced to boolean, equals to the `TRUE` boolean value, otherwise MUST be false if an error occurred while evaluating the expression or if the result value, coerced to boolean, equals to the `FALSE` boolean value.

-: Implementations SHOULD reject subscriptions with invalid CloudEvents SQL expressions.
+Implementations SHOULD reject subscriptions with invalid CloudEvents SQL expressions.

-: For example:
+For example:

 ```json
 { "sql": "source LIKE '%cloudevents%'" }